Facts About Cooper Union

 - 1 inaugural Jane Jacobs Medal: Barry Benepe A’54

-The Cooper Union’s Foundation Building, completed in 1858, was bestowed as a gift to New York City and became testament to Peter Cooper’s philanthropy and ingenuity.
+The Cooper Union’s Foundation Building, completed in 1858, was bestowed as a gift to New York City and became a testament to Peter Cooper’s philanthropy and ingenuity.
 The Foundation Building was once the tallest building in Manhattan and the most innovative addition to the city’s landscape.
 Designed with a rolled iron I-beam infrastructure, it also included an interior shaft that preceded the common use of elevators.
-The Foundation Building is also a prominent cultural and intellectual destination for its auditorium, The Great Hall.
+The Foundation Building is also a prominent cultural and intellectual destination for its auditorium, the Great Hall.
 This space has hosted speeches and events for several United States presidents and esteemed public figures that have had a profound impact throughout American history.
-Today, it is a National Historic Landmark and designated New York City Landmark, and it provides space for classrooms, studios, the main library and the Arthur A. Houghton, Jr. Gallery.
+Today the Foundation Building is a National Historic Landmark and designated New York City Landmark, and it provides space for classrooms, studios, a library, and the Arthur A. Houghton, Jr. Gallery.
 The interior was renovated in the 1970s by John Hedjuk, former Dean of Cooper Union's Irwin S. Chanin School of Architecture, and in 2002 an exterior restoration and rededication was completed.

 The Great Hall

-Peter Cooper believed that public engagement was essential to a thriving democracy and designed a space within the Foundation Building as a forum to do so: the Great Hall.
-This was created to bring America’s most influential pioneers of the 19th century to the citizens of New York City.
+Peter Cooper believed that public engagement was essential to a thriving democracy and designed the Great Hall within the Foundation Building to do just that.
+The Great Hall was created to bring America’s most influential pioneers of the 19th century to the citizens of New York City.
 One of the most famous guests was Abraham Lincoln in February 1860 where he delivered his “Right Makes Might” speech.
 The Great Hall also hosted abolitionist Frederick Douglass, women’s suﬀrage champions Susan B. Anthony and Victoria Woodhull, Samuel Gompers, and the earliest workers’ rights campaign movements.
 It was also the birthplace of the American Red Cross and the NAACP.

-For 160 years, the Great Hall has remained a prominent venue hosting United States presidents including Ulysses S. Grant, William Howard Taft, Grover Cleveland, Theodore Roosevelt, Woodrow Wilson, Bill Clinton and Barack Obama.
-Other presenters have included authors such as Harriet Beecher Stowe and Salmon Rushdie, intellectuals including Bertrand Russell and Susan Sontag, scientists such as Thomas Huxley and Brian Greene, and even popular musicians including Benny Carter and Billy Joel.
+For more than 160 years, the Great Hall has remained a prominent venue, hosting United States presidents Ulysses S. Grant, William Howard Taft, Grover Cleveland, Theodore Roosevelt, Woodrow Wilson, Bill Clinton, and Barack Obama.
+Other presenters have included authors Harriet Beecher Stowe and Salmon Rushdie, intellectuals Bertrand Russell and Susan Sontag, scientists Thomas Huxley and Brian Greene, and musicians Benny Carter and Billy Joel to mention a few.

 41 Cooper Square

-The Cooper Union’s most recent campus addition, a Leadership in Energy and Environmental Design (LEED) certified New Academic Building (NAB), is 41 Cooper Square, the school’s premiere academic facility.
+The Cooper Union’s most recent campus addition is 41 Cooper Square, a Leadership in Energy and Environmental Design (LEED) certified academic building.
 Designed by 2005 Pritzker Prize-winning architect Thom Mayne of Morphosis, the building officially opened in September 2009.
-The 9-story, 175,000 square foot, full-block building replaced more than 40 percent of the academic space at the college with reconfigurable state-of-the-art classrooms, laboratories, studios and public spaces.
-The building is also one of the most advanced for its exceptional use of green technologies.
+The 9-story, 175,000 square foot, full-block building replaced more than 40 percent of the academic space at the college with reconfigurable state-of-the-art classrooms, laboratories, studios, and public spaces.